thcasey3/hanlab/docs/source/index.rst

 |pypi| |GitHub| |IssuesTracker|

-**hanlab** is an open-source Python package containing code used to process, fit, and analyze various types of DNP, NMR, and EPR data generated in the lab of Songi Han at UCSB.

-The hydrationGUI is dependent on the DNPLab package for processing NMR data.
-For information on DNPLab please visit the documentation site by clicking on the logo:

 .. figure:: _static/images/DNPLablogo.png
     :target: http://dnplab.net/
     :width: 200
-    :alt: Opening hydrationGUI
+    :alt: DNPLab
     :align: right

+**hanlab** is an open-source Python package containing code used to process, fit, and analyze various types of DNP, NMR, and EPR data generated in the lab of Songi Han at UCSB.

+**hanlab** is dependent on the DNPLab package.
+For information on installing and using DNPLab please visit the documentation site:

 hanlab Guide
 ============